 If you have dental issues, consider some of these cosmetic dental procedures to address them.
 Cosmetic dentistry can change your life for the better.
 Contact our office today to schedule your consultation.
 We would love the opportunity to show you what we can do to restore your smile and confidence.

-This is just a few of the most common types of front teeth flaws and the best cosmetic procedures for dealing with them.
+The above are just a few of the most common types of front teeth flaws and the best cosmetic procedures for dealing with them.
 Dr. Burges is one of the most preferred cosmetic dentists and believes that you deserve to have a smile you love.

 If these dental issues have taken away your confidence and your smile, and ultimately, your oral health, you need to address them.
 Now that you know what your options are for fixing your front teeth flaws, you need to schedule your consultation so that you can find out which one is most appropriate for your situation, your timeline, your overall smile goals, and your budget.